noprompt/meander/README.md

     * [Unquote](#unquote)
     * [Unquote Splicing](#unquote-splicing)

+## Pattern Matching

 ### Operators

-The primary operators for pattern matching and searching are available in `meander.match.gamma`.
+The primary operators for pattern matching and searching are available in `meander.match.delta`.

 #### `match`